noglitchyo/dealdoh/README.md

 ## Features

-DoDoh go a little beyond what a simple proxy should do:
+Dealdoh go a little beyond what a simple proxy should do:

 - [x] Can use multiple upstreams
 - [x] Can use different DNS protocol: standard udp/tcp, DoH